immcantation/scoper/docs/topics/hierarchicalClones.md

 3 in nucleotide space.

 max_n
-:   The maximum number of `N` characters to permit in the junction sequence before excluding the record from clonal assignment.
+:   The maximum number of degenerate characters to permit in the junction sequence before excluding the record from clonal assignment.
 Note, with `linkage="single"` non-informative positions can create artifactual links between unrelated sequences.
 Use with caution.